 About us

-R4Respect was created in 2015 by YFS CEO Cath Bartolo in collaboration with Dr. Karen Struthers a Research Fellow at Griffith University as an initiative that enabled young people to lead and influence other young people in preventing domestic and family violence.
+R4Respect was created in 2015 by YFS CEO Cath Bartolo in collaboration with Dr. Karen Struthers, a Research Fellow at Griffith University.
+It is an initiative that enabled young people to lead and influence other young people in preventing domestic and family violence.

 Read about some of our achievements.